Reconstructing the spatial structure of quantum correlations in materials: Redistribution of quantum correlations upon changing the interchain couplings

-This result suggests that low-temperature quantum correlations in coupled-chain systems exhibit a form of \emph{monogamy}, since a dimensional crossover in the couplings entails their spatial redistribution from in-chain to inter-chain correlations.
-In general, quantum correlations are not monogamous, as they are associated with multipartite entanglement, which can imply an arbitrary number of degrees of freedom.
-The above behavior suggests that the Heisenberg two-spin couplings are primarily promoting quantum correlations in the form of two-spin entanglement --- presumably via singlet/triplet formation for antiferromagnetic/ferromagnetic couplings, respectively --- which is indeed monogamous \cite{PhysRevA.61.052306,PhysRevLett.96.220503}.
+This result suggests that low-temperature quantum correlations in coupled-chain systems exhibit a form of \emph{monogamy} \cite{PhysRevA.61.052306}, since a dimensional crossover in the couplings entails their spatial redistribution from in-chain to inter-chain correlations.
+This result is quite insightful.
+In general, quantum correlations are not { necessarily} monogamous, as they can { also be associated with states possessing} multipartite entanglement, which can imply an arbitrary number of degrees of freedom.
+The above behavior suggests that the Heisenberg two-spin couplings are primarily promoting quantum correlations in the form of two-spin entanglement --- presumably via singlet/triplet formation for antiferromagnetic/ferromagnetic couplings, respectively --- which is indeed monogamous \cite{PhysRevA.61.052306, PhysRevLett.96.220503}.
 As a result, quantum correlations along the chains decrease over shorter length scales when the interchain coupling is increased.
 This result shows that, among the family of coupled-chain Heisenberg models, quasi-one-dimensional compounds such as KCuF$_3$ exhibit the strongest quantum correlations at short distance, whose detection via neutron scattering is most efficient.
-(In the Supplemental Information \cite{SM} we also show that interchain quantum correlations do not rise to the same strength as that of intrachain ones over the range of interchain couplings explored in this study.)
+(In Appendix \ref{app:Interchain} we also show that interchain quantum correlations do not rise to the same strength as that of intrachain ones over the range of interchain couplings explored in this study.)